 2.10.
-The RLV model should preferably show both the development margin and Project IRR on the cash flow before interest.
+The RLV model should preferably show both the development margin and Project Internal Rate of Return (IRR) on the cash flow before interest.
 Reasonable industry standard hurdle rates should be applied.
 Generally a target margin (on project costs) of 15% to 25% and a target IRR of 16% to 20% should apply but this depends upon the levels of market risk and other project risks.

-The formula for calculating the net value from the planning proposal is: Residual Land Value minus the Base Case
+The formula for calculating the net value from the planning proposal is: \Residual Land Value minus the Base Case\

-50% of the net value from the planning proposal is to be provided as a negotiated form of public benefit through a Planning Agreement.
+FOOV of the net value from the planning properties to be provided as a constituted force of the last of the constituted force of the constituted f 50% of the net value from the planning proposal is to be provided as a negotiated form of public benefit through a Planning Agreement.